Studio apartment dwellers are faced with a unique interior design challenge: Transform one open room into a multifunctional living space.

 The average studio apartment in the United States is 514-square-feet, according to a recent article in the real estate publication Rent Café.
 That can be a tight squeeze to fit a kitchen, living room, bedroom, bathroom, office, or more.

 Limited floor plans don’t automatically translate into limited design options.
-The right color wall paint and space-saving furnishings, such as a Murphy bed, do wonders for transforming small studio apartments into warm and welcoming homes.
+The right colour wall paint and space-saving furnishings, such as a Murphy bed, do wonders for transforming small studio apartments into warm and welcoming homes.

 Upgrade your studio apartment with these small-space design tricks.